The San Diego Zoo Safari Park is a 1,800-acre wild animal enclosure in the San Pasqual Valley area of San Diego, California, near Escondido.

 Free safari or paid safaris

-A visit to San Diego Safari Park isn’t cheap.
+A visit to San Diego Safari Park is a costly undertaking.

-The Safari Park admission costs $60 for all visitors 12 years and above and $50 for 3 to 11 years old visitors.
+The Safari Park admission costs US$69 for all visitors 12 years and above and $59 for three to 11-year-old visitors.

 This is why many visitors wonder if the free Africa Tram Safari included in the ticket is enough.

-They want to know if it makes sense to book one of the paid safaris as well.
+They also want to know if it makes sense to book one of the paid safaris.

 We think the paid safari tours are nice to have.

-If money isn’t an issue, and you have time on your hands, go for them.
+If money isn’t an issue, and you have time, go for them.

 Else, you won’t miss much by just purchasing the regular San Diego Safari ticket and going on the free safari.

-San Diego Zoo Safari Park offers 11 different safaris, for which visitors must pay extra.
+San Diego Zoo Safari Park offers 11 safaris, for which visitors must pay extra.

 You can book these safaris once you reach the Safari Park or call 619-718-3000 in advance.

-Even if you book an extra safari, you will need to purchase the regular entry ticket to the park.
+Even if you book an extra safari, you must purchase a regular entry ticket to the park.

 We explain all the different San Diego Safari Park tours so that you can decide for yourself.